 Men Are More Interested in Grooming and the Beauty Industry than Ever before

 Hair, skin care and other forms of personal grooming have long been dominated by women.
 Women spend time and money on appearance and beauty, and for a long time men watched and wondered why.
 Now, though, men are joining in on it too.
 Personal grooming for men is becoming a booming industry.
-From 2009 to 2014 men’s skin care has seen a huge increase in sales, over 50 percent.
+From 2009 to 2014 men’s skin care has seen a huge increase in sales, over 50 percent according to CNBC.
 This means more men are interested in facial moisturizers, body moisturizers, facial cleansers, and anti-aging products than ever before.
 Personal care and beauty products aimed at men have increased around the world, with sales growing close to the $5 billion mark.